davidsjoberg/ggbump/README.md

 ## Feedback

-If you find any error or have suggestions for improvements you ar emore than welcome to contact me :)
+If you find any error or have suggestions for improvements you are more than welcome to contact me :)